lhbikos/ReCenterPsychStats/docs/01-Introduction.md

 The practice problems are suggestions for homework.
 Most chapters include suggestions for both working the problem with R and R packages as well as hand calculations.
 The suggestions for homework are designed to met you where you are.
 If you are feeling less confident about your ability (or, perhaps short on time), you can choose the easiest options (e.g., changing the random seed and reworking the problem which should be nearly identical to the worked example); with more confidence or time you might choose to work the problem with another variable; with abundant confident (or perhaps a need to do so) you might choose to your own data, data that is available to you, or simulated data from another source.
 Repetition and practice might mean that you do each of these options.

-Finally, each lesson concludes with a *homeworked example*.
+Finally, many lessons concludes with a *homeworked example*.
 This section provides a streamlined working of the problem with R or R packages.
 When the ANOVA models become more complex, there are often a myriad of ways to approach a problem.
 I have tried to select one that is sensible to me.
-The *homeworked examples* draw from a single dataset is available on the OER's [GitHub site](https://github.com/lhbikos/ReCenterPsychStats/blob/main/Worked_Examples/ReC.rds) as well as in a [pre-registered repository](https://osf.io/z84kh/) on the Open Science Framework (OSF).
+The *homeworked examples* draw from a project associated with a recently published project of my own [@bikos_grad_2024], focused on teaching statistics in a socially responsible way.
+The associated dataset is available on the OER's [GitHub site](https://github.com/lhbikos/ReCenterPsychStats/blob/main/Worked_Examples/ReC.rds) as well as in a [pre-registered repository](https://osf.io/z84kh/) on the Open Science Framework (OSF).
 An explanation of this study and codebook for the variables is provided at the end of the this lesson.

 ## Strategies for Accessing and Using this OER